Copilot-Language/copilot/README.md

 Counterexamples are not displayed with the Kind2 prover because Kind2 doesn't support XML output of counterexamples.
-If the last feature is provided, it should be easy to implement counterexamples displaying in *copilot-kind*.
+If the last feature is provided, it should be easy to implement counterexamples displaying in *copilot-theorem*.
 For this, we recommend to keep some informations about *observers* in `TransSys.Spec` and to add one variable per observer in the Kind2 output file.